nf-core/raredisease/docs/usage.md

 ##### For beginners

-nf-core/raredisease provides you with options to increase the amount of CPUs(`--max_cpus`), memory(`--max_memory`), and time (`--max_time`) for the whole pipeline.
+nf-core/raredisease provides you with options to increase the amount of CPUs (`--max_cpus`), memory (`--max_memory`), and time (`--max_time`) for the whole pipeline.
 Based on the error above, you have to increase the amount of memory.
 Therefore you can go to the [parameter documentation of raredisease](https://nf-co.re/raredisease/dev/parameters) and click `show hidden params` button in the right panel to get the default value for `--max_memory`.
-Run the pipeline with updated max_memory value `--max_memory xxxGB -resume` to skip all process, that were already calculated.
-If you can not increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.
+Run the pipeline with updated max_memory value `--max_memory xxxGB` and `-resume` to skip all processes that were already calculated.
+If you cannot increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.

 ##### Advanced option on process level